emkinter/macos_security_cnssi/README.md

 * [data](/data/) which contains all the data used to generate a cnssi-1253 baselines.
 * [scripts](/scripts/) which houses any scripts needed for generating cnssi-1253 baselines

-For the macOS Security Compliance Project (mSCP) we have chosen to only provide the following baselines:
+For the macOS Security Compliance Project (mSCP), we have chosen only to provide the following baselines:
 * high confidentiality, integrity, and availability (cnssi-1253_high)
 * moderate confidentiality, integrity, and availability (cnssi-1253_moderate)
 * low confidentiality, integrity, and availability (cnssi-1253_low)

-It is possible to provide other baselines by mixing other levels of confidentiality, integrity, and availability.
-This can be accomplished by updating the values in the [.csv files](/data/cnssi-1253_2022.10.06_csv/).
+It is possible to provide other baselines by mixing different levels of confidentiality, integrity, and availability in the [.csv files](/data/cnssi-1253_2022.10.06_csv/).